ch728/cucurbit-usda/manuscript.md

 *Cucurbita pepo*, *Cucurbita moschata*, and *Cucurbita maxima*, exhibit a wide range of phenotypic diversity.
-This deversity was evident in the GRIN phenotypic records for these species.
+This diversity was evident in the GRIN phenotypic records for these species.
-We have demonstrated that there is a wide range of genetic deveresity through genotyping-by-sequencing and genetic analysis of available specimens from the germplasm collections.
+We have demonstrated that there is a wide range of genetic diversity through genotyping-by-sequencing and genetic analysis of available specimens from the germplasm collections.
 Thousands to tens of thousands of whole-genome markers where obtained for each species.
 Clustering of samples and admixture analysis